Frequently Asked Questions

 When you buy space in the cemetery you are not actually purchasing the land.
 What you are buying is the right to be buried in the space.
 This is called an interment right.

 Yes.
 We accept pre-payment for sites and interment services.

 Do you have a payment plan if I purchase in advance?

-If you are able to plan ahead and purchase your burial property pre-need, we offer a 3-month, interest-free payment plan.
-With a small down payment you will be able to hold the property in your name and begin making payments.
+If you are able to plan ahead and purchase your burial property and interment service in advance, we offer a 3-month, interest-free payment plan.
+With a down payment you will be able to hold the property in your name and begin making payments.
 Please call or visit our office for complete details.